tgross/devopsdaysmsp2018/content/_index.md

 *https://twitter.com/yipe/status/1005555741153902592*

 {{% note %}}
-we've invited these systems into our homes...
+we've invited these systems into our homes... (and ok, yeah this is funny)
 {{% /note %}}

 ---